zama-ai/concrete/docs/core-features/non_linear_operations.md

 circuit = compiler.compile(inputset, configuration, show_mlir=True)
 ```

-where `shifts_with_promotion` is either `True` or `False`.
+The `shifts_with_promotion` is either `True` or `False`.

 ## Relation with `fhe.multivariate`

-Let us just remark that all binary operations described in this document can also be implemented with the `fhe.multivariate` function which is described in [this section](../core-features/extensions.md#fhe.multivariate-function).
+All binary operations described in this document can also be implemented with the `fhe.multivariate` function which is described in [ fhe.multivariate function documentation](../core-features/extensions.md#fhe.multivariate-function).
+Here's an example:

 ```python
 import numpy as np